 A big mess.
 The film struggles to achieve any type of personality at all.
 It illuminates the flaws of the book, especially how tacked on the Aunt subplot and subsequent ending feels.
 However, it was well made made and the acting (aside from a incredibly flat performance from Emma Watson) was superb.

 Stephen Chbosky adapts and directs his own novel about a lonely teenage boy whose freshman year of high school looks bleak until he makes two very unique friends who introduce him to a whole new world.
 Beautifully told and lovingly written, THE PERKS OF BEING A WALLFLOWER at once embraces and upends the cliches of its genre, and emerges as one of the most moving and perceptive films about high school ever made.

 At the moment, 3 stars, but might boost it to 4.
 An utter surprise, really funny, awkward in the best possible way, very dark and very emotionally engaging.
 Was expecting to hate it.
 It really makes you realise how bad a movie like Adventureland is.
 Unlike Adventureland this movie manages to allow a wide audience to identify with the main character without trading off trite cliches.
 Fuck it, 4 stars

 I've never read the book but Chbosky whiffs the ending by revealing his hero was molested.
 It's almost like Chbosky is saying he's introverted and weird because he was molested.
-I find it insulting to all introverted and weird people.
+I find it insulting to all introverted and weird people and people who were molested in real life probably found it to be lacking in insight and depth.
 Otherwise a good film.